HANDBOOKJOHNSON ELEMENTARY SCHOOL

 Illness at School

-Lice (FSSD has a strict NO NIT, NO BUG policy) See nurse for Lice Eviction guidelines.
+FSSD will continue to follow a NO NIT, NO BUG lice policy.
+See the school nurse for Lice Eviction guidelines.

 It is very important that we have your home, work and cell phone numbers.
 Please make sure to notify us of any changes.
 We must be able to contact you in case of an emergency, illness or injury.